Stelios Skevofilakas: Club career

 Skevofilakas started his football career in 1955 at one of his neighborhood teams, Eleftheroupoli, where in 1961 he was transferred to AEK Athens at the age of 21.
 He played in the midfield positions with and especially as a wide midfielder.
 His official debut with the yellow and black jersey was at Rizoupoli Stadium on 9 September 1961, in the victory of AEK over Egaleo by 8–0, where he provided three assists in the two goals of Nestoridis at the 40th and 43rd minute and a goal of Stamatiadis at the 65th minute.
 Skevofilakas won 3 championships and 2 Greek Cups, while he was a member of the team that played in the European Cup quarter finals in 1969 against Spartak Trnava, losing by a margin the opportunity to face Johan Cruyff's Ajax in the semi-finals.
 The intention of the club's then manager, Branko Stanković to renew the club's roster, brought Skevofilakas to leave AEK among other players, in 1972 and move to Atromitos.

-On 21 May 1973, Skevofilakas alongside Balopoulos, Psychogios and Kefalidis, who were all released from AEK and played for Atromitos, started in the game against their former club at Peristeri Stadium, where the match ended with a 1–0 victory for the hosts.
-It was the first time that they played against AEK, while Lakis Nikolaou, made his maiden participation against his former team, with the yellow-blacks.
+On 21 May 1973, Skevofilakas alongside Balopoulos, Psychogios and Kefalidis, who were all released from AEK and signed for Atromitos, started in the game against their former club at Peristeri Stadium, where the match ended with a 1–0 victory for the hosts.
+It was the first time that they played against AEK, while Lakis Nikolaou, made his maiden participation against his former club, with the yellow-blacks.
 He retired as a footballer in the summer of 1973, at the age of 34.